 What is facilitated stretching, and how can we utilize it to increase flexibility in our hamstrings?

-This occurs when we activate/contract the muscle(s) while we are stretching them.
-There are 2 types of muscle contractions (isotonic and isometric): “An isotonic contraction is a voluntary muscle contraction that causes movement … An isometric contraction is a voluntary contraction in which no movement occurs.”
+This occurs when we activate, or contract, the same muscle(s) we are stretching.
+There are two types of muscle contractions — isotonic and isometric: “An isotonic contraction is a voluntary muscle contraction that causes movement … An isometric contraction is a voluntary contraction in which no movement occurs.”

 Charland, Jeff & McAtee, Robert E., Facilitated Stretching Fourth Edition, 2014

 The latter is the action we adopt in a facilitated stretch.
-This is important because this is how we maintain the health and integrity of the muscle.
+Knowing this is important because it is how we maintain the health and integrity of the muscle.
 If we don’t engage our muscles, eventually they might lose their ability to contract.
 Losing this ability can lead to imbalances in our bodies; when these imbalances are significant, we can experience a decrease in range of motion.
 This decrease can lead to injury or chronic pain.

 ONLINE TEACHER TRAININGS